BoostedJ/rush-rs/README.md

 # Rush-rs Chess Engine
 Rushers is a toy chess engine written in Rust, primarily used to help me learn Rust.
-The name comes from "Puzzle Rush," as I wanted to make my own engine that could compete with me in puzzle rush.
-The end goal is to have it beat me at the 2400 puzzle ELO level.
+The name comes from "Puzzle Rush".
+The end goal is to have it beat me at the 2400 puzzle ELO level, although it is also a general purpose chess engine.

 ## Status: Early Development
 Currently implementing core chess functionality: